rafalum/optimism-local-devnet/README.md

 ```bash
 start_devnet devnet
 ```
+The VM runs with 8GB of RAM and 4 CPUs but depending on your host machine you can change these values in the bash script.

 And that's it!
 You now have a running devnet.
 You can ssh into the VM using the following command: `ssh sandbox@127.0.0.1 -p 10022`.
 Password is `sandbox`.